markhazleton/sql2csv/README.md

 #### 📊 Schema Command

-Generates detailed schema reports for all discovered databases:
+Generates detailed schema reports for all discovered databases in one of three formats (text, json, markdown):

 ```bash
 dotnet run schema [options]